 In order to protect ourselves, as Independent Councillors, from a Conservative Political Group happy to impose punitive restrictions on dissenting Councillors without just cause, we sought help through the Local Government Association.
 This proved fruitless.
 We clearly needed the backing of a Political Group if we were to represent our electorate effectively.
 We turned to the United Kingdom Independence Party (UKIP).

-UKIP demonstrates the same principles and ideals as ourselves, those of openness, transparency, honesty, integrity and upholding the fundamental principles of democracy.
-UKIP supports our stance on anti-corruption, does not impose a whip on any of their Councillors and offers the political back-up we need.
-With the support of UKIP we can do our job as Councillors; representing our electorate without restriction.
+UKIP demonstrated the same principles and ideals as ourselves, those of openness, transparency, honesty, integrity and upholding the fundamental principles of democracy.
+UKIP supported our stance on anti-corruption, did not impose a whip on any of their Councillors and offered the political back-up we needed at that time.
+With the support of UKIP we were able to continue to do our job as Councillors; representing our electorate without restriction.
 We formed the Rutland Group of the United Kingdom Independence Party (RGUKIP) on Rutland County Council, for the remainder of that term of office.

 Thank you for visiting our website.
 The views expressed here are those of Richard Gale, David Richardson and Nick Wainwright and theirs alone.
 They are made by them personally and individually in their own capacity as free citizens and not as representatives of any outside body or council on which they may serve on or be employed by.
 However if anyone is offended by any of these comments or feels that they should be corrected then please contact us and we will do our best to consider your comments and correct any errors.

 Born and educated in Oakham, Richard later attended agricultural College.
 Most of his working life has been spent in agriculture and construction.
 He lived in West Wales during the 70s and 80s were he owned a business manufacturing and erecting steel framed buildings.
 In addition he and his family ran a small farming enterprise.